-“Employers have a legal responsibility to reduce risks to workers’ health and safety stemming from the Framework Directive (89/391/EEC), this includes psychosocial risks.
-Nevertheless, in many organisations there is an erroneous perception that addressing psychosocial risks is challenging and will incur additional costs when, in fact, the evidence suggests that failure to address these risks can be even more costly for employers, workers and societies in general (Cooper et al. 1996; EU-OSHA, 2004; Bond et al. 2006).”
+“Employers have a legal responsibility to reduce risks to workers’ health and safety stemming from the Framework Directive (89/391/EEC), this includes stress and psychosocial risks.
+Nevertheless, in many organisations there is an erroneous perception that addressing stress psychosocial risks is challenging and will incur additional costs when, in fact, the evidence suggests that failure to address these risks can be even more costly for employers, workers and societies in general (Cooper et al. 1996; EU-OSHA, 2004; Bond et al. 2006).”

 EU Research 2015-2018: Enforcing EU and Local Government Regulations

-In 2018 the ‘The European Agency for Safety and Health at Work, 2018’ published their ‘Management of occupational health and safety in European workplaces – evidence from the Second European Survey of Enterprises on New and Emerging Risks (ESENER-2).
+In 2018, ‘The European Agency for Safety and Health at Work, 2018’ published their ‘Management of occupational health and safety in European workplaces – evidence from the Second European Survey of Enterprises on New and Emerging Risks (ESENER-2).
 This report was about how the EU will be monitoring best practises in OHS (Occupational Health and Safety) and PSR (Psychosocial Risk) management in the future, the following are quotes from this publication.

-“It seems that the majority of businesses now have measures in place however, these measures tend to be narrowly focused on safety and on measures of safety performance in their operation, and as a result pay less attention to work-related health issues, which are far more prevalent partly because it is more difficult to measure the latter”.
+“It seems that the majority of businesses now have measures in place, however, these measures tend to be narrowly focused on safety and measures of safety performance in their operation, and as a result pay less attention to work-related health issues, which are far more prevalent partly because it is more difficult to measure the latter”.